Skip to Content

 I know, boring.

-But c’mon, the Goldie is among the most popular breeds in the US for countless years now.
+The Goldie is among the most popular breeds in the US for countless years now.

-The Golden Retriever is a breed that loves to be around people which may make them a good fit for shy children who are afraid of dogs.
+The Golden Retriever is a breed that usually loves to be around people which may make them a good fit for shy children who are afraid of dogs.

 Golden Retriever is cuddling with his dog mom and dad.